Benelux: Benelux Interparliamentary Assembly

+Benelux Court of Justice

 The Benelux Court of Justice is an international court.
 Its mission is to promote uniformity in the application of Benelux legislation.
 When faced with difficulty interpreting a common Benelux legal rule, national courts must seek an interpretive ruling from the Benelux Court, which subsequently renders a binding decision.
 The members of the Court are appointed from among the judges of the 'Cour de cassation' of Belgium, the 'Hoge Raad of the Netherlands' and the 'Cour de cassation' of Luxembourg.